Key Components of Sustainability Assignments

 - Focus on solutions.
 It is important to orient the learning to explore possible solutions to our global societal challenges.
 Such a focus helps students understand how academic learning in STEM and other disciplines is essential, useful, worthwhile and relevant to their lives.
 It also strengthens their critical thinking and their skills in proactive problem solving.

-- Empower students to make positive changes, moving from analysis to action.
+- Empower students to make positive changes, moving from analysis to systemic action.
 When students are asked to think about and be part of the solutions, they move toward a self concept that they can help create a better society.
 Moving from thinking to participation is a crucial step, since it builds the attitudes, skills, and habits that value learning, while addressing our urgent societal problems.
+Moving beyond just individual change to systemic change takes the solutions to the scale needed.

 There are two levels of change required to create healthier ecosystems and communities: (a) personal change so we reduce or eliminate our own habits that produce toxins and harm our life supporting ecosystems; and (b) systemic change so our organizations, policies and regulations support a healthier, sustainable future with the core ecosystem health needed to improve quality of life for present and future generations.
 Students need experience in both changing personal habits and helping to create systemic change.
 They need change agent skills that will help them in their professional and personal lives as members of society.
 Quality learning activities in our courses can provide this to our students.